gostevedore/documentation/content/getting-started/configuration/_index.md

 ```

 ### **num_workers**
-It defines the number of workers to build images which corresponds to the number of images that can be build concurrently.
+It defines the number of workers to build images.
+That corresponds to the number of images that can be build concurrently.
 - Default value:
 ```yaml
     num_workers: 4